Andrea Robin, Learning Experience Designer, Facilitator, and Educator

 Coordinated and facilitated integrated learning experiences throughout the University in collaboration with senior managers, departmental staff, and students in the Technical Services department.

-Create and deliver workshops, consultations, online resources connecting people with plants and environment including 'Seeds for Bees' Project, online community Plant Clinic, and edible wild plants (PNW) forest guiding tour.
+Created and delivered workshops, consultations, online resources connecting people with plants and environment including 'Seeds for Bees' Project, online community Plant Clinic, and edible wild plants (PNW) forest guiding tour.

 Created and presented workshop for facilitators, teachers, mental health practitioners to design classroom learning with inclusion and accessibility.